Ever considered a city break in Stuttgart, Germany? Stuttgart lies in the country’s southwest and is the state capital of Baden-Württemberg.

-Roughly the same number of people visited the city’s Christmas market in 2014.
-Stalls were set out in the city centre, running from Hirschstrasse, through the marketplace by the town hall, then along Kirchstrasse to Schillerplatz, between the Old Castle, which houses Baden-Württemberg’s state museum, and the Old Chancellory building.
+A similar number of people visit the Christmas markets held in Stuttgart.
+Stalls are set out in the city centre, running from Hirschstrasse, through the marketplace by the town hall, then along Kirchstrasse to Schillerplatz, between the Old Castle, which houses Baden-Württemberg’s state museum, and the Old Chancellory building.

-The Christmas market was first mentioned in documents dating from 1692 but it’s thought to be significantly older.
-The 2015 market will be held from 25 November until 23 December.
+Stuttgart Christmas market, held during the Advent season, was first mentioned in documents dating from 1692 but it’s thought to be significantly older.

 Getting to Stuttgart